glycerine/greenpack/README.md

 Msgpack2 enjoys wide support, and provides efficient and self-contained data serialization.
 We find only two problems with msgpack2: weak support for data evolution, and insufficiently strong typing of integers.

 The greenpack format addresses these problems while keeping serialized data fully self-describing.
-Grenpack is independent of any external schema, but as an optimization uses the Go source file itself as a schema to maintain current versioning and type information.
+Greenpack is independent of any external schema, but as an optimization uses the Go source file itself as a schema to maintain current versioning and type information.
 Dynamic languages still have an easy time reading greenpack--it is just msgpack2.
 There's no need to worry about coordinating the schema under which data was written, as data is self-contained.

 # the main idea